biaslab/RxInferDevGuides.jl/docs/src/guides/new-package.md

 ### Hosting Documentation with GitHub Actions

 The template provided generates a package with automatic documentation hosting through GitHub Actions.
 To make this process work, you'll need to generate a `DOCUMENTER_KEY` using `DocumenterTools.jl` and add it to your package's repository settings.
 You can find detailed instructions on how to do this [here](https://documenter.juliadocs.org/stable/man/hosting/#travis-ssh).

+### Enable GitHub Pages in Repository Settings

+The final step for setting up documentation hosting is to enable GitHub Pages in your package's repository settings.
+To do this:

+1. Navigate to the GitHub Pages settings of your repository.
+2. Choose the **Deploy from a branch** option.
+3. Select the `gh-pages` branch.